lkminh/AddressManagement/README.md

 # AddressManagement
 A tool for managing addresses

-Step to run the project
+Steps to run the project

 1. npm install
 2. npm start run